LENOX -- Carving out a niche and a successful year-round business model in a seasonal resort town with nearly 50 restaurants can be a challenge.

 "We're trying to appeal to a large audience with our menu and our concept, toeing the line between the classic American diner and a more upscale Berkshire cafe," Vassos said.
 "Having a bit of each element in this place blended just right."

 Vassos said Kitchen on the Commons uses products from local and regional farmers and other food producers.
 Vegan, vegetarian, organic and gluten-free choices are available.
-A beer and wine license is in the works.

 Breakfast is served all day.
 Offerings range from granola, slow-cooked oats and an egg-and-cheese sandwich to eggs, omelets, eggs benedict, bagels, French toast, Belgian waffles, griddle cakes, hashes, a tofu scramble, steak and eggs, and huevos rancheros from $3.50 to $14.
 House-made baked goods sell for $2.